Maik Łukowicz: Club career

 In August 2018, following Braunschweig II's relegation from the Regionalliga Nord, he remained in the division joining VfB Oldenburg.

 On 9 August 2022, he joined Teutonia Ottensen, also of the Regionalliga Nord.
 He scored 15 goals in 29 appearances in the 2022–23 season.

 In summer 2023, Łukowicz returned to former club Werder Bremen, where he was assigned to the club's reserves, playing in the fifth-tier Bremen-Liga.
 During the 2023–24 season he and teammate Joel Imasuen fought for the spot as top scorer across all Oberligas, having scored 30 (Łukowicz) and 25 goals (Imasuen) after 20 matches.
 In the 2024–25 season he scored 16 goals and made 6 assists in the Regionalliga Nord, also being selected for the first-team squad in the Bundesliga once.

 In May 2025 it was announced that Łukowicz would move to Dutch club Helmond Sport, playing in the Eerste Divisie, for the 2025–26 season.
 He signed a one-year contract with the option of a further year.

+On 15 July 2026, Łukowicz signed with Emirati second-tier club Dibba Al-Hisn.